 The Campaign to Protect Rural England exists to promote the beauty, tranquillity and diversity of rural England by encouraging the sustainable use of land and other natural resources in town and country.

 Reg Charity No. 248577

-Outline planning application S.13/2451/OUT Land at Summer Street, Stroud SUBMISSION BY CAMPAIGN TO PROTECT RURAL ENGLAND (CPRE) STROUD DISTRICT
+Planning Appeal APP/C1625/A/14/2213711 Outline planning application S.13/2451/OUT Land off Summer Street, Stroud, Gloucestershire

+SUBMISSION BY CAMPAIGN TO PROTECT RURAL ENGLAND (CPRE) STROUD DISTRICT

 1. The Site